rcazzara/seldovia/_people/Kroll_Hank.md

+According to WALTER McINNES:
-WALTER McINNES: Henry Kroll, Sr. was known as the Mad Trapper.
+> Henry Kroll, Sr. was known as the Mad Trapper.
 And he started out in the Cordova area.
 And he used to have a small plane and he'd fly over the city of Cordova and play a violin.
 And then he didn't like one bartender so he went into his bar and shook a wolverine out of a bag loose in the bar.
 And another time, when the Fourth of July or something, he had a wolverine on a line in front of him, and I think, though I don't know all the details, but I think he had a chain and rattled it.
 But any rate, the wolverine respected him and didn't turn around and attack him.
 And if you know anything about wolverines, for somebody to get ahold of and master one was really, really significant.
 He did anything and everything he wanted to and he was capable of doing anything and everything.
 If he wanted a fish site, he'd go and get a fish site.
 And if he wanted a boat that would take more punishment and harder than anybody, he built it himself.
 And he built it stronger.
 And if he wanted some lumber to build his boat or to build his house on the other side of the Inlet, he'd start up his own sawmill.